quickapps/docs/en/users/system.md

 About
 =====

-The QuickApps module is integral to the site, and provides basic but extensible functionality for use by other modules and themes.
-Some integral elements of QuickApps are contained in and managed by the QuickApps module, including caching, enabling and disabling modules and themes and configuring fundamental site settings.
+The System plugin is integral to the site, and provides basic but extensible functionality for use by other plugins and themes.
+Some integral elements of QuickApps are contained in and managed by the System plugin, including caching, enabling and disabling plugins and themes and configuring fundamental site settings.

 Uses